 Fashion stylist and makeup artist by day, Tinoq Russell-Goh has worked with the likes of Constance Lau from Crazy Rich Asians.
 But come dinner time, he prepares a kampong-style spread inspired by the memories of his childhood.
-Expect a feast (from $100) of ngoh hiang, prawn noodles and other scrumptious Peranakan dishes served family style.
+Expect a feast (from $100) of ngoh hiang, prawn noodles and other scrumptious Peranakan dishes served family-style.

 Email firstname.lastname@example.org for more details.

 Shen Tan is no stranger to Singapore’s food scene, helming the kitchens of Wok & Barrel, Ujong and Revolution Coffee in the past.
-But the queen of nasi lemak has since taken a break from the biz so you need to book a table atOwnself Make Chef for a taste of her cooking.
-She regularly posts sneak peeks of upcoming dinners on her Facebook page.
-Past dinner themes include Aporkalypse ($99), a ten-course meal centred around the hog.
+But the queen of nasi lemak has since taken a break from the biz so you need to book a table at Ownself Make Chef for a taste of her cooking.
+She regularly posts sneak peeks of upcoming dinners on her Instagram page (@ownselfmakechef).
+Her next dinner is on April 25, 2020, and focuses on all things fatty.

 Be prepared to wait if you want to dine at Lucky House.
 Reservations have to be made at least three months in advance even though chef Sam Wong is able to accommodate 10 people in his art room and 16 in the vintage room.
-Priced at $80, the Cantonese meal features comforting signatures like roast duck that’s marinated for two days and roasted over charcoal fire as well as a crayfish omelette packed with generous lumps of seafood.
+Priced from $80, the Cantonese meal features comforting signatures like roast duck that’s marinated for two days and roasted over charcoal fire as well as a crayfish omelette packed with generous lumps of seafood.

 Ng Swee Hiah is one of a kind.
 The 75-year-old spends her retirement days entertaining both tourists and locals that book a meal or cooking class ($99) through Airbnb Experiences.
 She makes duck egg kaya from scratch, a rare treat, and other classics like laksa and mee siam.
 She aims to bring the kampong spirit back to Singapore and leaves her gates unlocked – all are welcomed to walk in and explore.